 Whole life insurance can literally span throughout the entire lifetime of an insured.
 Unlike its term insurance counterpart that expires after a set number of years, a whole life policy will remain in-force as long as the premium continues to be made.
 Whole life insurance may also be referred to as ordinary life, straight life, or permanent life insurance.

 In addition to death benefit protection, whole life insurance also offers a cash value component.
-Here, funds can build up over time on a tax deferred basis – and can be either borrowed or withdrawn by the policy holder should he or she need the cash.
+Here, funds can build up tax deferred – and can be borrowed or withdrawn.

 Why Buy Whole Life Insurance